Samsung/tizen-docs/docs/application/web/guides/machine-learning/overview.md

 - [Single](./single.md)

-  You can use it for a simple scenario of neural network models.
+  You can use the SingleShot API for a simple scenario of neural network models.
 It allows invoking a neural network model with a single instance of input data for the model directly.

 - [Pipeline](./pipeline.md)

-  You can use it for an advanced scenario of neural network models.
+  You can use the Pipeline API for an advanced scenario of neural network models.
 It allows creating inference pipelines with multiple neural network models.

 ## Related Information
-* Dependencies
+- Dependencies
   - Tizen 6.5 and Higher for Mobile
   - Tizen 6.5 and Higher for Wearable
   - Tizen 6.5 and Higher for TV